COVID-19 pandemic in Kazakhstan: January 2022

-On 6 January 2022, the Healthcare Ministry identified the new SARS-CoV-2 Omicron variant in Nur-Sultan, upon from 8 out of 96 samples that were taken from patients who had tested positive.
+On 6 January 2022, the Healthcare Ministry identified the new SARS-CoV-2 Omicron variant in Astana, upon from 8 out of 96 samples that were taken from patients who had tested positive.
 The Ministry noted that the new variant spreads 70 times faster contrary to the Delta variant and that it increases a risk of reinfection, recommending for Kazakh citizens to be vaccinated and receive a booster dose in a timely matter.

 At the meeting of the Interdepartmental Commission for Prevention and Spread of Coronavirus Infection on 8 January 2022, Acting Healthcare Minister Jandos Bürkıtbaev outlined the worsening epidemiological situation with the rapid increase of COVID-19 cases, blaming it on the emergence of the Omicron variant, as well as high travelling activities during the holidays, and a lack of adherence to preventive measures.
 In response, Acting Deputy Prime Minister Eraly Togjanov instructed the Healthcare Ministry and local governments to strengthen their tasks in preventing the growing number of cases and that the forecast will depend on the population being vaccinated and boosted, calling for regional governments to strengthen work in the vaccination campaign.

 Following a new wave of infections, the Healthcare Ministry initially predicted for positive cases to reach 13,000 daily.
 However, with growing number of positives, the Ministry increased forecast to 17,500 daily infections, recommending Kazakh citizens to refrain from visiting mass gatherings, holding and attending collective recreational events, visiting other people and receiving guests at home and observing mask compliance.
 The Ministry also called on unvaccinated eligible citizens undergo vaccination.
 On 19 January 2022, a total of 15,996 cases were recorded in Kazakhstan, the highest since July 2021.

+2023

+May 2023

+On May 28, the Ministry of Health announced that all COVID-19-related restrictions in Kazakhstan have been officially lifted.